MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-exploratory.md

 ### Upgrade users from the Teams Exploratory license

-To upgrade users from the Teams Exploratory license (you must have admin privileges), do the following tasks:
+You must have admin privileges to upgrade users from the Teams Exploratory license.
+For more information see [Upgrade users from the Teams Exploratory license](upgrade-from-teams-exploratory.md).

-1. Purchase a subscription that includes Teams.

-2. Remove the Teams Exploratory subscription from the user.

-3. Assign the newly purchased license.

-For more information, see [Microsoft Teams service description](/office365/servicedescriptions/teams-service-description).

 > [!NOTE]
-> If the Teams Exploratory license ends and a user isn't immediately upgraded to a subscription that includes Teams, they have 30 days of grace period and then another 30 days after which time the data is going to be deleted.
+> If the Teams Exploratory license ends and a user isn't immediately upgraded to a subscription that includes Teams, they lose access to Teams after a 30-days grace period.
+Another 30 days after which, the data is going to be deleted.
 The user still exists in Azure Active Directory.
 Once a new license is assigned to the user to enable Teams functionality again, all content will still exist if the user is added within the grace period time frame.

 ## What happens to legacy Microsoft Teams Commercial Cloud Trial licenses